 Twins Lights of Navesink seen from Sand Lass Beach Club, 1940s.
 In 1924, Bill Sandlass moved on and built another SB beach club: “The Sand Lass Beach Club” on Ocean Avenue across from today’s Rum Runner Restaurant.

 Sands Beach Club, 2010s.
-John Chimento bought the Sands in 1972 from the original owners who built the beach club in the 1920s and changed the name.
+John Chimento acquired the property in May 1975 from the original owners who built the beach club in the 1920s and changed the name.
 The Chimento family still runs the club today.

 Sands Beach Club, 2017.
 The original building survived until it washed out to sea during Superstorm Sandy in 2012.